-After you scan a product, there is quite a lot happening behind the scenes before you get your result.
+After you scan a barcode, there is quite a lot happening behind the scenes before you get your result.
 This post takes you through our methodology for estimating the FODMAP content of a product and provides further context on our decision-making process.

 Products with moderate or high FODMAP ingredients that are still Low FODMAP